YipingNUS/YipingNUS.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-**NEWS:** I'm relocating to Belgrade, Serbia.
-I'm keen to connect with the local NLP/ML community there.
-Feel free to drop me an email to schedule a coffee (or a Zoom call) together.

-**NEWS:** I'm hiring data scientists, NLP researchers, ML engineers, Java software engineers, and interns in HCMC and Pune.
+**NEWS:** I'm hiring lead data scientists (DL/ML/NLP) in Vietnam, India, Malaysia, or Singapore with a strong research and management background.
 You can drop me an email with your CV if you're interested.

+**NEWS:** I'm hiring an NLP researchers in Vietnam, India, Malaysia, or Singapore. [[APPLY HERE]](https://apply.workable.com/knorex/j/52FC2B0C3C/) (Pls indicate the location you're applying.
+Appologize we only consider local candidates to the corresponding countries.)

 I work at [Knorex](https://www.knorex.com/) since 2015 and I'm currently the head of the R&D department.
 My research interests include information retrieval, text mining, and natural language generation.
 Prior to joining Knorex, I worked as a researcher at Baidu-I2R Research Centre under the supervision of Dr. [Su Jian](http://www.colips.org/~sujian/) mainly on information extraction projects.